 and more are being developed every day due to the high security and convenience factor of the biometric technologies.

 Zwipe could use the general description above to describe our own solution.
 Zwipe implements a full on-card fingerprint system:

-The 3D capacitive fingerprint scanner, the Zwipe proprietary algorithm software and an encrypted database that stores the fingerprint datasets used for matching.
+The 3D capacitive fingerprint scanner, the Zwipe proprietary algorithm software and a database that stores the fingerprint datasets used for matching.